 Initial commissioning and routine servicing of Vesda detectors allow the smoke sensitivity to be programmed, analysed and adjusted if required.
 The historical event log provides essential information on background smoke levels to allow accurate manual adjustment of the alarm levels.

 Over time, the filters inside a Vesda detector require replacing due to contamination.
-When a filter is changed, the Vesda filter monitoring parameters require resetting.
+When a filter is changed on older Laser model detectors, the Vesda filter monitoring parameters require resetting.

 To access the additional features of a Vesda detector, some form of programming access is required either at commissioning stage or on subsequent service visits.